 Student teaching is full-time for 14 weeks and includes two placements-one as a special education teacher and one as a general education teacher in grades 7-12.
 One of the placements will be in a high-needs school.
 To qualify for student teaching, candidates must:

-- Complete all degree requirements with the exception of GAED 561 or 562 or 563. - Complete the NYS requirements for the adolescence content area-English, LOTE, or Social Studies. - Pass the Liberal Arts and Sciences Test (LAST).
+- Complete all degree requirements with the exception of GAED 561 or 562 or 563. - Complete the New York State requirements for the adolescence content area-English, LOTE, or Social Studies. - Complete all New York State teacher certification examinations.